gorkinovich/Zrukall/README.md

 * Unary: +, -
 * Binary: +, -, *, /, %, div, mod

 The operator `%` and `mod` are the same, but `div` makes an integer division while `/` can be a float division if one of the values is a float number.
-The other operators are quite the same as any c-syntax language, except the `+` operator if you use an string value in any side, because this will convert any other value to an string and concatenate both string values.
+The other operators are quite the same as any c-syntax language, except the `+` operator if you use a string value in any side, because this will convert any other value to a string and concatenate both string values.

-You can use an string in any kind of arithmetic operation, and it will try to convert the string to float or integer.
+You can use a string in any kind of arithmetic operation, and it will try to convert the string to float or integer.
 If the conversion can't be done, it will return zero as value.
 So be careful if you use strings.

 ### Logical